Last Updated on March 2, 2021 by Shaun Snapp

 SAP often declares that its integration is seamless.
 But other solutions offered by competitors have far more installs than does HANA or Vora.
 Therefore, they are far less risky.

-Vora is based on Apache Spark, but is far less used than Apache Spark, and is far more expensive in both software cost as well as consulting cost.
+Vora is based on Apache Spark but is far less used than Apache Spark and is far more expensive in both software cost and consulting cost.

 “Disk-to-memory accelerator – which assures high performance even when dataset sizes exceed memory capacity

 There is nothing on this list that a more proven offering also has.

 - SAP HANA Platform – In-memory database and application platform

 - SAP IQ – Logical Big Data warehousing (OLAP)